luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   Specifically, the means are substantially higher than the medians for all metrics, indicating a highly skewed distribution driven upward by a few exceptionally successful videos.
   @fig:view_count illustrates the distributions of views and likes to examine these disparities more closely.
 Due to considerable variation in the raw counts, views and likes are displayed on a logarithmic scale.

-  #figure(
-    placement: auto,
-    image("figures/figure_1.svg", width: 100%),
+  #figure(placement: auto, image("figures/figure_1.svg", width: 100%), caption: [
-    caption: [
     Distribution of likes and views per channel.
     All values are logged.
     The rectangle describes the .25, .5 and.75 quantiles.
     Outliers are represented by dots.
-      Violin plots were superimposed on the boxplot to better visualize the distribution.], ) <fig:view_count>
+    Violin plots were superimposed on the boxplot to better visualize the distribution.]) <fig:view_count>

   In addition to the above-mentioned differences in median views and likes, we can see in this figure that all parties have some very successful videos in terms of views.
   It is evident that all parties produce some successful videos, but the AfD stands out clearly here as well.